ampproject/amphtml/ads/custom.md

 On the assumption that most pages have multiple ad slots, this is passed to the ad server to tell it which slot is being fetched.
 This can be any alphanumeric string.

+If you have only a single ad for a given value of `data-url`, it's OK not to bother with the slot id.
+However, do not use two ads for the same `data-url` where one has a slot id specified and the other does not.

 ## Ad server

 The ad server will be called once for each value of `data-url` on the page: for the vast